-To help you get around, we’ve summarized the most recent AppsFlyer Performance Index for 2022 (610 media sources, 25 billion installs, and over 18,000 apps analyzed).
+To help you get around, we’ve summarized the most recent AppsFlyer Performance Index (610 media sources, 25 billion installs, and over 18,000 apps analyzed).

 If you have a mobile game, make sure to check out our article on the top game ad networks to acquire players.